 - Concomitant neurological disorder (e.g. stroke, multiple sclerosis, Parkinson's disease)

 - .
 Dementia or psychiatric disorders precluding patient from complying with a home-based exercise program

 - .
 Illiteracy and/or serious visual or auditory impairment interfering with communication or compliance

 - Sam Pak, PT

-Assistant Professor, Physical Therapy.
-Research interests: Patient Centered Outcomes · Health Disparity · Biomedical Informatics · Physical Therapy · clinical informatics · electronic health records (EHR) · natural language processing · patient generated health data · patient-reported outcome measures.
+Assistant Professor, Physical Therapy, School of Medicine.
+Research interests: Patient Centered Outcomes · Health Disparity · Biomedical Informatics · Physical Therapy · clinical informatics · electronic health records (EHR) · natural language processing · patient generated health data · patient-reported outcome measures

 - accepting new patients